adamburkegh/chernoff/README.md

 Herman Chernoff, The Use of Faces to Represent Points in K-Dimensional Space Graphically, Journal of the American Statistical Association, vol. 68, no. 342, pp. 361–368, 1973.

+Lee, M. D., Reilly, R. E., & Butavicius, M. E. (2003).
+An empirical evaluation of Chernoff faces, star glyphs, and spatial visualizations for binary data.
+Proceedings of the Asia-Pacific Symposium on Information Visualisation - Volume 24, 1–10.